Tom Cannon Sr.: Jockey

 Being a contemporary of both his mentor George Fordham and Fred Archer, who between them dominated the jockeys' championship for over 30 years, Cannon's own championship ambitions were limited.
 Nevertheless, he took the title in 1872 with a total of 87 wins.
 In fact, despite the feats of Fordham and Archer, it was said of Cannon that "for 35 years he had no superior as a horseman".

-In terms of classic wins, he could also hold his head up amongst those rivals.
+In terms of classic wins, Cannon could also hold his head up amongst those rivals.
 Most notably, he won the 2,000 Guineas and Derby, traditionally races for colts, on the fillies Pilgrimage and Shotover respectively, further enhancing his reputation as a master handler of fillies.
 He also won many of the major races in France.

 In 1887, after Archer's death, trainer John Porter turned to Cannon to take the ride on "horse of the century", Ormonde.
 Cannon thus took his part in one of racing's most memorable races, the 1887 Hardwicke Stakes at Ascot Racecourse.
 In what Lord Arthur Grosvenor called "the most splendid finish ever seen on a racecourse", Ormonde beat Minting by a neck with Bendigo further back.

-In the twilight of his riding career, he became retained jockey for Scottish millionaire, George Alexander Baird.
+In the twilight of his riding career, Cannon became retained jockey for Scottish millionaire, George Alexander Baird.
 Cannon's reputation was such that he was able to refuse the single year contract on offer and instead negotiate a three-year contract at £3,000 per season, paid upfront.
 The best horse he rode for Baird was Busybody, who he also trained.

-In total, he rode 1,544 winners in his career as a jockey.
+In total, Cannon rode 1,544 winners in his career as a jockey.